 105+ Enchanting Names Meaning “Dark” or “Black” (Female, Male, Unisex & Surnames)

 choosin’ a name with a deep, mysterious meaning can be an exquisite journey.
 If ya’re drawn to the allure of the night or the enigmatic beauty of darkness, names that mean dark or black offer a unique charm.
-These names, ranging from French elegance to ancient Greek mythology, carry with them a sense of strength, mystery, and a touch of the unknown.
+These names, ranging from French elegance to ancient Greek mythology, carry with them a sense of strength, mystery, & a touch of the unknown.

-Whether ya’re naming a character in yar next novel, searching for a baby name that stands out, or just curious about the darker side of nomenclature, these names associated with darkness are sure to draw ya in.
+Whether ya’re naming a character in yar next novel, searching for a baby name that st&s out, or just curious about the darker side of nomenclature, these names associated with darkness are sure to draw ya in.

 names that mean dark